antononcube/RakuForPrediction-blog/Articles/LLM-function-calling-workflow-Part-2-Gemini.md

 There are [similar workflows](https://rakuforprediction.wordpress.com/2025/06/01/llm-function-calling-workflows-part-1-openai/), [AA1], with other LLM providers.
 (Like, OpenAI.)
 They follow the same structure, although there are some small differences.
 (Say, in the actual specifications of tools.)

-This document belongs to a collection of notebooks describing how to do LLM function calling with Raku.
+This document belongs to a [collection of documents](https://rakuforprediction.wordpress.com/category/llm-function-calling/) describing how to do LLM function calling with Raku.

 *The Gemini LLM workflow in this document is quite similar to the OpenIA workflow described in [AA1].
 While there are variations in the tool configurations and how the elements of the LLM responses are obtained,